Just Energy vs. TXU Energy:

 These days, many customers want to be able to manage their energy services online without having to deal with phone calls or bills in the mail.
 How easy is that to do with Just Energy vs. TXU Energy?

 Both companies offer an online web portal and a mobile app so you can pay your bill, set up AutoPay, enroll in paperless billing, and more.
-Just Energy also has an Advisor app that you can download to help you stay informed about weather forecasts, local power outages, and your home energy usage
+Just Energy also has an Advisor app that you can download to help you stay informed about weather forecasts, local power outages, and your home energy usage.

 If you need to move to a new address, you can take your plan with you as long as the same services are available in your new location.
 TXU lets you schedule your move up to 90 days in advance so there aren’t any delays getting set up when you move in.